 If someone identifies a reason they are unable to wear a mask that is based on a protected ground under B.C.'s Human Rights Code (again, such as disability), you may have a duty to accommodate their needs.

 An inability to access or use a mask or other equipment or an inability to follow a health and safety procedure must not lead to automatic negative consequences such as employee discipline or termination, complete denial of service or eviction from housing.
-While the provincial health directive states that a "customer can be refused entry or service if they do not wear a mask," I recommend engaging with the person to see if they are unable to wear a mask based on a protected ground before considering refusal of entry or service.
+If someone is not wearing a mask, I recommend engaging with the person to see if they are unable to wear a mask based on a protected ground before considering refusal of entry or service.